 Maple Canadian bacon is a beautiful, extra lean bacon and very easy to prepare.
 Ken and Patti think it’s better than any store-bought bacon and it’s perfect on BLTs and burgers.

 There is something special about making your own bacon with your favorite flavor profile.
 It’s Canadian Bacon Candy that your friends will love when you give them a package…

-Smoked the pork for 6 hours at until it reaches an internal temperature of 145 degrees F (63 degrees C).
+- Smoked the pork for 6 hours until it reaches an internal temperature of 145 degrees F (63 degrees C).

 - Let it cool before slicing, thick or thin.